Exohayvan/atsuko/commands/README.md

 Retrieves the size of all .db files in the ./data directory.

-## join

-Joins the user's voice channel.

-## leave

-Leaves the current voice channel.

-## volume

-Sets the volume of the bot.

 ## ping

 Shows the bot's latency and API ping.